 In 90, young people from all over Europe flocked to Ayia Napa to relax and make friends for one night.
 Disco clubs in nightclubs and bars rattled until dawn, alcohol was poured by the river, drunken and fumigated guys and girls held contests behind the edge of decency, and tour operators happily rubbed their hands, counting the profits.

 All the same can be said about the zero years of the XXI century.
-Loud music, central streets littered with garbage, drunken tourists - that's what respectable married couples were faced with, who were lured to Ayia Napa by cunning tour operators and forgot to warn about entertainment for young people.
+Loud music, littered with debris downtown streets, drunk tourists - that's what faced respectable couples who have been lured to Ayia Napa savvy tour operators and forgot to warn about entertainment for young people.
 In the 10-s it became a little better, but before the idyll is far away.

 According to The Telegraph, mayor of Ayia Napa, Yannis Carusos, said that the city is no longer waiting for "young people of poor quality."
 The mayor appealed to the police and tour operators to help end the unbridled behavior of some tourists.

 We will not allow a small number of tourists to return us to 90! - quotes the British edition of Mayor Ayia-Napa.